 You can dynamically change source data to accurately import inline with your RE standards.
 So for example if you use short codes for states/counties you might change all ‘New York’ to ‘NY’ as shown below.
 The ‘From Source’ indicates the value in our Data Source (ie File, Qgiv, MobileCause, Classy, etc.).
-The Change to Target reflects what we would like to import into the Raiser’s Edge.
+The Change to Target reflects what you would like to import into the Raiser’s Edge.

 You can choose to make an exact match, match a whole word or match any letters in the source.
 To read more about the different types of matches available, click here.